YangKaiting/kiwitcms-telemetry-failed-test-cases/README.md

 ### Un-Installation Of Plugin

-- To uninstall, run `uninstall telemetry-plugin`
+- To uninstall, run `pip uninstall telemetry-plugin`